flowenol/apple1cartridge/README.md

 # apple1cartridge

-This repository contains firmware files for the "Apple-1 RAM/ROM Cartridge" expansion card for the Apple-1 computer.
+This repository contains firmware and gerber files for the "Apple-1 RAM/ROM Cartridge" expansion card for the Apple-1 computer.

 ## Description

 This project aims to equip Apple-1 users with a quick way to expand RAM capacity in their systems up to 52 KB and to simultaneously store Apple-1 programs in ~30KB of on-board ROM, which can be banked in and out via software.
 The on-board ROM also contains a loader program which is capable of loading programs spanning across noncontinuous memory locations.
 You can either use a default loader program `4000R`, which displays the list of all available program entries, or the fast loader program `4300R`, which loads the specific program entry automatically.

-The A1C expansion card allows to completely disable the ROM/loader functionality (via physical switch) which takes up to 2 KB of memory (`$4000-$47FF`) and to provide continuous 44KB wide RAM address space instead (`$1000-$BFFF`).
+The A1C expansion card allows to completely disable the ROM/loader functionality (which takes up to 2 KB of memory at `$4000-$47FF`) via physical switch and to provide continuous 44KB wide RAM address space instead (`$1000-$BFFF`).
+This can be done while the system is running, thus after a program is loaded, one can change the switch location disabling ROM banking functionality and use the entire memory address space as RAM.

+Loader programs in ROM mode copy bytes sequentially from ROM to RAM locations described in the entries table, banking the ROM in and out.
+Each entry may consist of several segments that can be loaded to non adjacent memory locations.
+For obvious reasons the address space between `$4000-$47FF` cannot be utilised at loading time, because it would require the loader program to overwrite itself in ROM.

+The A1C expansion card in RAM mode works great in conjunction with [Apple-1 Serial Interface](http://github.com/flowenol/apple11serial) card or the original ACI, expanding the available address space to load programs.

 ## Memory map